cookiejar/cookietemple/README.rst

 ------------

 cookietemple is a huge open-source effort and highly welcomes all contributions!
 Join our `Discord Channel <https://discord.gg/PYF8NUk>`_.
-Please read `contributing  <https://cookietemple.readthedocs.io/en/contributing>`_ to find out how you can contribute.
+Please read `contributing  <https://cookietemple.readthedocs.io/en/contributing.html>`_ to find out how you can contribute.

 Authors
 -------

 cookietemple was initiated and developed by `Lukas Heumos (Github)  <https://github.com/zethson>`_ and `Philipp Ehmele (Github) <https://github.com/imipenem>`_.
+A full list of contributors is available on our `statistics webpage <https://cookietemple.com/statistics>`_.